bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 date: 2019-04-16 16:29:25
 ---

-# Customizing Green Light
+# Customizing Greenlight

-You can run Green Light outside of Docker, which also makes it easy to customize Green Light (such as changing the landing page).
+You can run Greenlight outside of Docker, which also makes it easy to customize Greenlight (such as changing the landing page).

-## Running Green Light as a Rails application
+## Running Greenlight as a Rails application

-To run Green Light without Docker requires having server with ruby on rails installed, checking out the source code, and running Green Light at the command line as a rails application.
-We recommend using a [GitHub](https://github.com/) account to checkout the source for Green Light.
+To run Greenlight without Docker requires having server with ruby on rails installed, checking out the source code, and running Greenlight at the command line as a rails application.
+We recommend using a [GitHub](https://github.com/) account to checkout the source for Greenlight.

 1. [Install Ruby on Rails](https://gorails.com/setup/ubuntu/16.04) on your server (Note: You'll want to use Ruby v2.5.3).
-1. Login to your GitHub account (via the web) and fork the [Green Light repository](https://github.com/bigbluebutton/greenlight).
+1. Login to your GitHub account (via the web) and fork the [Greenlight repository](https://github.com/bigbluebutton/greenlight).
 1. Login to your server (via SSH) clone the forked repository with the following command (replace `<GitHub_Username>` with your GitHub username):

    ~~~